Have you lost track of all the content you’ve created? It’s easy to do.

-If you are using this audit to improve your content marketing engagement, you will want to check information about click throughs, social media engagement, comments, and so on.
+If you are using this audit to improve your content marketing engagement, you will want to check information about clickthroughs, social media engagement, comments, and so on.

 If your goal is associated with SEO, you may want to include warnings and recommendations you gather from Ubersuggest.

 - Content Gaps: What’s missing in your content?
 Are there topics you haven’t addressed yet?
 Target markets you haven’t spoken to?
-Being able to look at everything at once can help you find the gaps, and fill them in.
+Being able to look at everything at once can help you find the gaps and fill them in.

-- Meta Data: Have you written metadata descriptions for all pages?
+- Metadata: Have you written metadata descriptions for all pages?
 This spreadsheet is going to help you see which ones need to be written and which ones are repetitive and should be updated.

 - Word Count: Do your pages and posts have enough words to optimize for SEO?
-Or are they too long?
+Or are they too short?
 Check that word count to see if pages need to be updated or edited down.

 #3: Address Content Issues

-Content audits help you identify topic gaps, problems, areas for improvement on your website.
+Content audits help you identify topic gaps, problems, and areas for improvement on your website.
 Good content helps you rank better in Google and can earn you more traffic, conversions, and revenue.